AyushCipher/Trading-App/Readme.md

 4. The Socket.IO server pushes live stock updates to subscribed clients during trading hours.
 5. The chart web app renders candlestick data and streams updates from the same realtime backend.

-## Multi-Agent Architecture

-No runtime multi-agent architecture is implemented in the product itself.
-The application uses a conventional client-server model with a realtime socket layer.
-If you are evaluating this repository from a hiring perspective, the strength is in the architectural separation of concerns rather than an autonomous agent workflow.

 ## Tech Stack

 | Layer | Technologies |